linnovate/mean/README.md

 ### Troubleshooting
 During installation depending on your os and prerequiste versions you may encounter some issues.

-Most issues can be solved by one of the following tips, but if are unable to find a solution feel free to contact us via the repository issue tracker or the links provided below.
+Most issues can be solved by one of the following tips, but if you are unable to find a solution feel free to contact us via the repository issue tracker or the links provided below.

 #### Update NPM, Bower or Grunt
 Sometimes you may find there is a weird error during install like npm's *Error: ENOENT*.
 Usually updating those tools to the latest version solves the issue.